Ramin0036/Computer-Vision-Learning/10-R-CNN/README.md

+# Define the original content for each file to ensure accuracy
-# R-CNN Family: From R-CNN to Faster R-CNN
+content_5 = """# 🚀 R-CNN Family: From R-CNN to Faster R-CNN

-> Comprehensive GitHub README about the evolution of the R-CNN family.
+> 📑 Comprehensive GitHub README about the evolution of the R-CNN family.

-## Table of Contents
+## 📋 Table of Contents
 - Introduction
 - Object Detection Pipeline
 - Sliding Window